 Getting Under the M4

-The Trust has set as one of its top priority targets the completion of the canal from Swindon to Royal Wootton Bassett, where there are already significant lengths in water and more planned and consented.
-The big barrier, of course, has always been the M4 motorway, which cuts the original line of the canal near Junction 16.
-A new crossing point has been identified, where the road is high enough to get the canal underneath.
-The above image shows the planned location.
+The Trust has set as one of its priorities as the completion of the canal from Swindon to Royal Wootton Bassett, where there are already significant lengths in water with more planned and consented.
+The big barrier, of course, has always been the M4 motorway, which cuts the original line of the canal between Junctions 15 and 16.
+A new route for the canal and crossing point has been identified, where the M4 is high enough to get the canal underneath.

 The restoration of the canal in Wichelstowe will take it right up to the motorway fence on the north side.
 On the south side, a new route is required across farmland between the M4 and Hay Lane.
 As part of this route the diversion of Wharf Road included a new culvert for the canal which was built as part of the Southern Access Road scheme in 2021 providing a new route into Wichelstowe from Junction 16.

 The Trust received a grant of up to £42,648 from National Highways enabling a project concept, initial feasibility & design studies to be created for the M4 crossing and 1.3km of canal towards Hay Lane as the first stage in the process.
 The Project Concept stage supported and included an application to National Highways for the funding of Stage 2, consisting of Environmental surveys, a preliminary design and obtaining planning permission.

 The M4 crossing is central to delivering the Trusts strategic project between Royal Wootton Bassett and Swindon resulting in a single 10km of the W&B canal in water as shown on the map below.